AdobeDocs/commerce-php/src/pages/architecture/index.md

 -  Installers
 -  Integrators

-More detailed information about building online stores, using the Magento APIs, installing, configuring, and extending the platform is included in other books in our [Magento library]({{site.baseurl}}/index.html).
+More detailed information about building online stores, using APIs, installing, configuring, and extending the platform is included in other sections of the [developer guide](https://devdocs.magento.com).

 <TextBlock slots="image, heading, text, links" width="50%" />